-In areas where electric utility power lines or other electric utility equipment are present or proposed, only trees identified as utility compatible in Appendix F of the Environmental Criteria Manual (ECM) shall be planted within:
+In areas where electric utility power lines or other electric utility equipment are present or proposed, only trees identified as utility compatible in Appendix F of the Environmental Criteria Manual (ECM)

 - A. 15 lateral feet from any overhead electric distribution conductor or equipment; and - B. 50 lateral feet from any overhead electric transmission conductor or equipment, unless a more restrictive easement has been established.